 2. The traffic situation in your area of interest.

 I can’t stress enough the importance of this.
 You might find the loveliest place, but you will spend a ridiculous amount of time in your car, stuck in a traffic jam during peak hours.
 This is one of the reasons why certain neighborhoods are cheaper than others.
 Our first (and 5th :D) place was in Al Sadd and the traffic there was pretty bad!
 While house-hunting later on, we made sure that the place is well-connected to at least one of Doha’s highways.

 3. Ongoing and upcoming construction projects in the area.

 That’s a tricky one!
-As a rule, construction in Doha can go on round-the-clock (except Friday prayer time I guess).
+As a rule, construction in Qatar can go on round-the-clock (except Friday prayer time I guess).
 I’ve heard lots of people complaining that they can’t sleep at night because of some drilling activities outside happening after 10pm.
 You could try to complain to Baladiya, but chances are that the company responsible for the project got all the necessary approvals to carry on full time.
-It is also wise to dig a bit deeper and find out whether anything WILL START HAPPENING close to the place you like, in the nearest future.
+Because of this, it is also wise to dig a bit deeper and find out whether anything WILL START HAPPENING close to the place you like, in the nearest future.
 Especially if, for example, there’s a big, suspiciously empty plot of land right next to the property.

 4. Plans for the neighborhood in the nearest future.

 When a friend of mine decided to move to Al Kheesa a couple of years ago, I thought he’s crazy.
 It’s in the middle of the desert!
 “Just wait!” – he told me.
 Now he lives right next to Festival City and a stone throw from many reputable private schools.
 Also, he pays really low rent as he wisely signed his rental contract for many years, back when the area was not desirable at all.
 When I grow up I wanna be like him. 🙂

 So, how does one look for a place to rent?